 Training process

-The following chart shows how the training (blue) and selection (orange) errors decrease with the epochs during the training process.
+The following chart illustrates how the training (blue) and selection (orange) errors decrease with the number of epochs during the training process.

-The final values are training error = 0.057 NSE and selection error = 0.067 NSE, respectively.
+The final values are a training error of 0.057 NSE and a selection error of 0.067 NSE, respectively.

 5. Model selection